amf-paulinho/scriptdrop/README.md

 - [ ] Make Order feature more real, including fields like: Order Date, breaking down field Address to City, State, Street, etc  and create a separeted entity in the database to store it.

-- [ ] I think I did not put unique keys in some necessary places, I would like to double check Everything
+- [ ] I think I did not put unique keys in some necessary places; I would like to double check Everything

 - [ ] Change a bit the application “phoenix contexts design patterns”, I don't think I made the best decisions in terms of clarity, but still pretty decent.

 - [ ] Use more Elixir Pattern Match

-- [ ] Change a filed name in the Table Users (it can be confusing) change 'provider' to 'login_provider', also in the table orders the field status was supposed to be status_id
+- [ ] Change a filed name in the Table Users (it can be confusing) change 'provider' to 'login_provider', also in the table orders the field 'status' was supposed to be 'status_id'

 - [ ] I have to improve the test coverage.
-Also I have some test failing due a big refactoring task.
+Also I have some test failing due a big refactoring task I had done.
 I had to fix it.

 - [x] Improve a bit the functionality the able User to enter a list of items that compose an Order.
-What we have right now, basicly shows the concept.
+What I have right now, basicly shows the concept.
 But it is pretty much well done.

-- [x] Using Socket to Change Order Status, I left a simple combo box, which can break down the business workflow.
+- [x] Using Socket to Change Order Status; I left a simple combo box, which can break down the business workflow.

 - [x] UI validation (message to the user)